 It’s worth mentioning that it’s probably the noisiest tire on this list.
 It’s definitely more oriented to fit off-road enthusiasts and those who like to wander off the grid where the ability to perform in deep powder overcomes the inconvenience of the higher noise level.

 In addition, the slats are not full depth, so the grip on ice can decrease rather quickly.
 To compensate for the lack of performance on the ice, these tires are studdable for added traction on icy roads and this is where the tread design can come in handy.
 Shallower treads allow for a thicker sole which is perfect to achieve extended durability with studded tires.

 I think it’s pretty fair to say that the Winterforce is a valid compromise between high-end performance tires and cheap Chinese tires like Sailun, Triangle, Snow Lions, and the likes.
 Let just say it’s an economical tire of acceptable quality without more.
 It’s perfect for those on a budget and customers looking for cheap and effective winter tires to install on their second car without cutting on safety and drivability.

 Yokohama iceGUARD iG51v

-These are pretty much the same as the Super Z6 but as the name suggests (the LT part) … they’re designed for Light Trucks and SUVs – basically they’re the SZ143 Super Z6 with larger and tougher components, all designed to handle the extra weight or demand of a bigger vehicle.
+These are pretty much the same as the Super Z6 but as the name suggests (the LT part), they’re designed for Light Trucks and SUVs.
+They’re basically the SZ143 Super Z6 with larger and tougher components.
+They’re all designed to handle the extra weight or demand of a bigger vehicle.

-If you are looking for the best truck tire chains, then the ZT735 Super Z LT are the better choice than the SZ143.
+If you are looking for the best truck tire chains, then the ZT735 Super Z LT is the better choice than the SZ143.